-This new program is designed for early career faculty whose research and expertise align with the IGI’s scientific strategy to advance human health using precision genomics.
-The IGI will select one SKCF Faculty Scholar each year for the next four years.
+The Shurl & Kay Curci Foundation (SKCF) Faculty Scholars program supports early-career faculty whose research aligns with the IGI’s goal to advance human health using precision genomics.
+The IGI will select one SKCF Faculty Scholar each summer through 2021.

-Faculty in the first three years of their career at UC Berkeley, UC San Francisco, Stanford, and UC Davis are eligible to apply.
-A $179K award will provide support over two years for postdoc and/or graduate student stipends, supplies, equipment, and other related expenses.
-Apply by April 30th.
+Faculty in the first three years of their career at UC Berkeley, UC San Francisco, and UC Davis are eligible to apply.
+A $179,000 award will provide support over two years for postdoc and/or graduate student stipends, supplies, equipment, and other related expenses.
+Apply by July 10.
 More information is available here.

 We encourage the development and application of next-generation genome engineering technology and wish to combine resources and expertise whenever possible.
 To achieve this goal, the IGI is actively seeking new members through partnerships with scientists from both academic institutions and the biotechnology industry to add to our ongoing collaborations with academic and commercial partners.
 If you have an innovative idea for a collaborative project and that will complement our current portfolio, please email email@example.com or look for an upcoming IGI request for proposals in your area of expertise.